urbyone/linuxlab/README.md

 ## 2. Project Steps
 ### 2.1 Create an SSH Key Pair for VM authentication
 Create this key in your working directory.
 Terraform will read the public key content and configure it on the Azure Virtual Machine for SSH.
-- Assign the ssh key a name for reference
+- Assign the vmName to the key and save in the user's home folder
 - Create a key pair using ssh-Keygen
-- Get its full path to inject into the terraform.tfvars file for the 'sshkeypath' variable
+- Get its full path to inject into the terraform.tfvars file for the 'sshkeypath' variable in .tfvars

 PS
 ```
-#local variables
+#Set local variables
-$tfvarsFilePath = ".\terraform.tfvars"
+$tfvarsFilePath = ".\terraform.tfvars" # in the /infra directory
 $variableName = "vmname"

 #Get the 'vmname' variable from the .tfvars using an expression for matching key name